stefb965/material-components-web/packages/mdc-tabs/README.md

 #### MDCTabBar.initialize() => void

-Gathers instances of MDC Tab.

-#### MDCTabBar.initialSyncWithDOM() => void

-Syncs with tab selected in DOM
+Instantiates `mdc-tab` components and initializes private properties

 ### Tab Bar Events

 #### MDCTabBar:change

-Broadcast when a user actions on a tab, causing a change in selected tab.
+Broadcast when a user actions on a tab, resulting in a change in the selected tab.

 ### Using the Foundation Class

-MDC Tab Bar ships with an `MDCTabBarFoundation` class that external frameworks and libraries can use to integrate the component.
+`mdc-tab-bar` ships with an `MDCTabBarFoundation` class that external frameworks and libraries can use to integrate the component.
 As with all foundation classes, an adapter object must be provided.